Cultural Heritage of Water

 A friend invited me to attend a lecture at the National Museum of Lagos for International Monument Day and I am so glad that I was able to go!
 This year's theme was The Cultural Heritage of Water in Nigeria.
 The animated speaker and the lecture were both excellent!

+We learned about the many festivals and traditions centered around water in Nigeria.
+The museum staff also showed a few of the African masks representing water spirits.
+These spirits dominate many of the belief systems, local culture and art - even today.
 The water masks are typically worn horizontally on top of the head in order to replicate all manner of floating forms - canoes, fish, lizards, snakes and even hippos.
 The mask below is held in the correct direction with the 'hat' below the creature.

 After the lecture ended, the speaker asked for questions and/or contributions.
 Various people stood up and 'contributed' to the speech by sharing the current traditions regarding water in their local villages, which was so interesting.
 We were given water, cokes and muffins as our snack after the talk, which was nice and unexpected.
 We adjourned to the parking lot to board the museum bus for our 'field trip'.
 We were able to crowd 14 of us in this little bus, which is really hard to see in the picture below, since we added an additional person in each row right before we left.